ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

         100.00
   ```

-## Grading Percentages

-- Technical Assessments: 10%
-- Midterm Examination: 10%
-- Final Examination: 10%
-- Technical Challenges: 10%
-- Practical Assignments: 30%
-- Laboratory Assignments: 30%

-Please note that these grading percentages supersede those originally specified
-in the course syllabus.

-## Questions About Your Grade
+## Grade Questions

-Before asking the course instructor a question about the calculation of your
+Before asking the instructor a question about the calculation of either your
-either assignment grades or your overall grade, please make sure that you have
+assignment grades or your overall course grade, please make sure that you have
 already consulted the GitHub repository for each assignment to see your grades
-and then calculated your grade using this approach outlined in this document.
+and then calculated your grade using this approach outlined in this section.
+The
-The course instructor will use your calculations to support the discussion of
+instructor will use your calculations to support the discussion of any questions
-any questions that you have about how to calculate either your grade for the
+that you have about how to calculate either your grade for a project or your
-technical challenges, laboratory assignments, and practical assignments or your
-overall grade for the course.
+overall grade for a course.